 *If you have already taken the pilot version of NOC, you do not need to take the updated version of the course unless you would like to.
-Even if you don’t join the course, for your participation to count towards certification you will be required to complete a final short graduation project, and you will have access to the updated course materials.
+Even if you don’t join the course, for your participation to count towards certification you will be required to complete a final short NOC graduation project, and you will have access to the updated course materials.
 Please contact email@example.com for more information.

 iii) Additional programming

-In addition to the three courses that you’ll complete, you will also participate in mini-workshops and networking activities, and receive feedback from your instructors along the way.
+In addition to the three courses that you’ll complete, you will also participate in Mini-workshops and networking activities, and receive feedback from your instructors along the way.

-All participants will attend six 90-minute mini-workshops from a catalog of options to round out their formal instruction.
+All participants will attend six 90-minute Mini-workshops from a catalog of options to round out their formal instruction.
 Mini-workshops will cover a topic that doesn’t necessitate a full course, but that we consider highly applicable to community managers.
-Two of the six mini-workshops – on core values and giving and receiving feedback – will be required as part of the onboarding and orientation experience.
-You can then choose an additional four mini-workshops to make up the six-workshop requirement.
+Two of the six Mini-workshops – on core values and giving and receiving feedback – will be required as part of the onboarding and orientation experience.
+You can then choose an additional four Mini-workshops to make up the six-workshop requirement.

 Throughout the period of your enrollment you will also be expected to participate in a minimum number of cohort activities.
 These will include attending:

 - An orientation experience at the beginning of the program